As Biden heads to Europe, Trump’s potential return leaves allies skeptical

 The leaders of America’s closest partners have watched Biden’s popularity plummet while former president Donald Trump has begun holding raucous election-style rallies and making his trademark provocative or false pronouncements on a range of issues.
 And that is raising questions about the durability of any promises by — or agreements with — the current administration.

-“After four years with Trump the world is very, very, curious whether this is a lasting new direction of American politics, or we could risk a return to Trumpism in 2024,” said Anders Fogh Rasmussen, a former Danish prime minister who served as NATO Secretary General.
+“After four years with Trump, the world is very, very curious whether this is a lasting new direction of American politics or we could risk a return to Trumpism in 2024,” said Anders Fogh Rasmussen, a former Danish prime minister who served as NATO secretary general.
 “It will be an uphill effort for Biden to convince his allies and partners that he has changed American attitudes profoundly.”

-With Trump holding out the prospect of running again, and given a strong chance of claiming the GOP nomination if he does, foreign leaders are viewing Biden’s actions through the prism of American politics to a degree rare in recent years.
+With Trump holding out the prospect of running for president again, and given a strong chance of claiming the GOP nomination if he does, foreign leaders are viewing Biden’s actions through the prism of American politics to a degree rare in recent years.

 “After Biden, it may be Trump again,” said Gerard Araud, a former French ambassador to the United States.
 “So we Europeans, we have to learn to be grown up, we have to learn to defend or to handle our interests by ourselves.”

-Biden is scheduled to fly to Rome on Thursday, where he will meet with Pope Francis and French President Emmanuel Macron, then head into a two-day summit this weekend of the G-20 group of economic powers.
-Next week, Biden will take part in a major climate conference in Glasgow, Scotland.
+Biden flew on Thursday to Rome, where he met with Pope Francis and will meet with French President Emmanuel Macron, then head into a two-day summit this weekend of the Group of 20 economic powers.
+Next week, he will take part in a major climate conference in Glasgow, Scotland.

-Biden hoped to bolster his credibility by arriving at those summits having struck a deal on his infrastructure and safety-net bills.
+Biden had hoped to bolster his credibility by arriving at those summits having struck a deal on his infrastructure and safety-net bills.
 That would codify some of his pledges to the international community, making his commitments harder for future presidents to undo.

-As of Thursday morning, Biden was expected to announce a framework for a deal on the bills.
-But the details were uncertain, leaving a possibility that the president would have to intersperse his meetings with heads of state over the next few days with the occasional call home to a member of Congress.
+On Thursday morning, Biden announced a framework deal for the bills.
+Not all congressional Democrats immediately signed on, and some details remained to be worked out.
+But the party appeared to be heading toward agreement, allowing the president to say he expected to have a deal in hand soon.

-Biden in recent days has implored lawmakers to move on his agenda in part by arguing that a failure to do so would erode his standing abroad.
+Biden in recent days had implored lawmakers to move on his agenda in part by arguing that a failure to do so would erode his standing abroad.
 Rep. Ro Khanna (D-Calif.) told CNN that during a meeting with liberal lawmakers, the president “looked people in the eye and said the prestige of the United States is on the line.”

 An agreement could bolster Biden’s central message on the world stage: that democracies are capable of tackling and solving the globe’s major problems.
 Sen. Brian Schatz (D-Hawaii), who helped craft the climate portion of Biden’s agenda, said a congressional deal is necessary to signal a true shift away from Trump.